Where to Find the Best Scuba Diving in Hawaii

 Kona Honu Divers is Hawaii’s top rated and most reviewed dive company and received top honors as Reader’s Choice in Scuba Diving Magazine’s annual reader’s choice poll.
 Byron Kay is the owner of Kona Honu Divers and loves all things underwater.
 He’s been breathed swimming underwater since he was 1 year old and being underwater is his happy place.
 He also owns 2 of the top rated snorkel and freedive companies in the pacific Kona Snorkel Trips & Kona Freedivers.

-The Best Scuba Diving in Hawaii
+The Best Scuba Diving Spots in Hawaii

 Kona – Big Island of Hawaii

-Kona is the capital of the best scuba diving in Hawaii.
-This is because the Big Island of Hawaii is home to so much coastline and has so much going for it.
 Most of the top dive shops in Hawaii are located here including Hawaii’s top rated and most reviewed dive shop Kona Honu Divers.
 Not only are there many miles of coastline hosting some of the best coral and most interesting topography, Kona’s side of the Big Island also has the best visibility and nicest ocean conditions of just about anywhere in the Hawaiian Islands.
 It’s these combination of factors that makes scuba diving here so good.
 It’s also the reason so many divers keep coming back year after year to dive here.

 One of the best things about scuba diving Kona is the variety of marine life.
 Not only do we have an abundance of reef fish but there’s a ton of little critters to hunt for as well as large animals to amaze and surprise the unexpectant diver.
 We’ve had dives where you can literally see a whale, tigershark, and manta ray all on the same dive!
 Don’t forget about the world famous manta ray and blackwater night dives either.
 When you put it all together Kona is by fare THE best place to dive in Hawaii.
 Simply nothing else compares.